You-OpenSource/You-Python/README.md

 ```

-### Context
+#### Context
 YouDotCom's YouChat feature is a powerful tool that allows for context to be utilized in your conversations.
 By passing a list or a file in the JSON format, you can provide the chatbot with additional information to better understand and respond to your questions.

-To use the context option, you can change the way you send your message by using the `Chat.send_message` method.
+To use the context option, you can change the way you send your message by changing the `Chat.send_message` method.
 This method allows you to pass in a driver, a message, and a context_form_file or a context parameter.

 For example, if you want to use a file, you can pass the file name as the `context_form_file` parameter, like this: